Information for Visitors

 Tickets are required for all evening events of the Lead & Boulder World Cup (see list below):

-- Sat, June 17: Lead Men & Women Semi Finals
+- Sat, 28 June: Lead Men & Women Semifinals

 It is not possible to return tickets that have already been purchased.
-You can find more detailed information on this in our Ticketing ABGs.
+You can find more detailed information on this in our Ticketing AGBs.

 No. Tickets can be presented at the access control both digitally (on your smartphone) and printed out.

 In order to ensure the fastest possible entry on site, we would ask you to prepare your ticket (digital or printed) so that the QR code is clearly readable.
 It will be scanned at the entrance to the venue.
-For children/teens under the age of 16, please have a valid photo ID ready.
+For children/teens, please have a valid photo ID ready.

 Please also make sure that you do not have any prohibited items with you.
 For example, no glass bottles etc. are allowed.
 Further information can be found in our house rules.